Functional JavaScript: basic concepts

 console.log(composed(3)); // 8

-It works nicely; but this is not very scalable.
-The next step would be to create a n-ary function that, given any number of functions passed as parameters, returns them composed:
+It works perfectly, but it's not very scalable.
+The next step would be to create an n-ary function that, given any number of functions passed as parameters, returns them composed.

 language-javascript